Over 50% of Australians don't have a Will or estate plan, let alone other important medical and life documentation in place.

 At Maurice Blackburn, we store your Statement of Wishes with your Will so that executors have everything they need to administer your estate.

-These five essential legal and medical documents work hand in hand to protect your loved ones in the event you are injured or incapacitated, or if you pass away.
-Failure to do so can create uncertainty and stress for family and friends, leaving them guessing your wishes.
+These five essential legal and medical documents work hand in hand to protect your loved ones in the event you become incapacitated, or if you pass away.
+Failure to prepare these documents can create uncertainty and stress for family and friends, leaving them guessing your wishes.

-The MyLife Documents™ package is a full legal service.
-It costs $1290 for a single person and only $1450 for a couple, which is exceptional value.
-Also for your convenience, we offer generous 60 day terms.
+Only $1290 for a single person and $1450 for a couple, which is exceptional value.
+We also offer generous 60 day terms for your convenience.